-On June 26, 2019, DTE PAC made a \$4,100 in-kind contribution to the Committee to Elect Mike Shirkey State Senate ("Shirkey") for a "charitable golf event."
+On June 26, 2019, August 8, 2020, and July 1, 2021 DTE PAC reported a total of \$4,670 as in-kind contributions to the Committee to Elect Joe Bellino ("Bellino") "to pay for golf tournament entry fee."
 Campaign finance and press reports revealed this conduct.
 See Gongwer News Service, Sept.
 1, 2020 (attached).
+Bellino attempted to hide the purpose of these alleged in-kind contributions on his own reports as "meeting expense" and "ticket for event."
+When confronted by the press Bellino admitted that DTE PAC paid thousands of dollars of his golf fees.
+See id.

 Paying golf tournament fees does not remotely "influence the nomination or election of a candidate" or "assist" in nominations or elections.
 They serve no electoral purpose whatsoever.

-Therefore it was illegal in violation of the MCFA for DTE PAC to make and for Shirkey to accept the payment of these fees.
+Therefore it was illegal in violation of the MCFA for DTE PAC to make and for Bellino to accept the payment of these fees.

 This scheme not only violated the MCFA but evaded the gift restrictions of the Lobby Registration Act.
 The Department has long held that the payment of golf fees by a lobbyist in excess of the gift limit is illegal.
 See, e g, July 16, 1990 Brunelli Informational Letter; September 8, 2006 LaBrant and Robinson Declaratory Ruling.
-DTE Energy Company is registered lobbyist and it would be illegal for it to "gift" over \$4,000 in golf fees to Shirkey.
-DTE cannot evade the gift limit by having its PAC pay the fees claiming they were "in-kind" contributions to Shirkey which they are plainly not.
+DTE Energy Company is registered lobbyist and it would be illegal for it to "gift" nearly \$5,000 in golf fees to Bellino.
+DTE cannot evade the gift limit by having its PAC pay the fees claiming they were "in-kind" contributions to Bellino which they are plainly not.

-For all these reasons, I request that you find that 1) DTE Energy Company PAC made an illegal in-kind contribution to Shirkey; 2) that Shirkey illegally received an illegal in-kind contribution from DTE Energy Company PAC; and 3) that DTE Energy Company made an illegal gift to Shirkey.
+For all these reasons, I request that you find that 1) DTE Energy Company PAC made an illegal in-kind contribution to Bellino; 2) that Bellino illegally received an illegal in-kind contribution from DTE Energy Company PAC; and 3) that DTE Energy Company made illegal gifts to Bellino.